About Alerts

 Emergency managers can also send alerts using the Wireless Emergency Alerts (WEA) system.
 They can do this even if you haven't signed up.
 See above for more information.

-The PublicAlerts system is only as good as the information people provide.
+The PublicAlerts system only works if the information in it is current.
 Log in to your account(s) to update your contact information.

 We work very hard to ensure the reliability of the PublicAlerts system.
 However, it relies on other systems.
 External phone and internet networks are outside emergency managers' control.
 We are working with service providers to increase the reliability of these notifications.
 Below are some examples of service limitations.